Portugal

 Lisbon

 It wouldn’t be a list of the most beautiful cities in Portugal without lovely Lisbon.
 Over the past decade, the Portuguese capital has become a staple of the European city break scene.
-It is the on-trend trip to take if you’re searching for a sunny seaside city that isn’t Barcelona.
-But it’s so much more than blue skies and beaches.
+It’s a popular trip if you’re searching for a sunny seaside city that isn’t Barcelona, but it’s so much more than blue skies and beaches.
 Captivating cobbled alleyways, pastel-painted buildings and sunshine-yellow vintage trams make Lisbon a vision of postcard perfection.
 The city is dotted with vantage points for soaking up the iconic scenery too.
-Known as miradouros (viewpoints), these lookouts are scattered across the seven hills of Lisbon and are the perfect place to contemplate the beauty before you.
+Known as miradouros (viewpoints), these lookouts are scattered across the seven hills of Lisbon and are the perfect place to admire the city’s beauty.
+Lisbon also happens to be our Portugal expert, Emily’s favourite place in Portugal, and she recommends a walking tour of the Alfama district to ‘immerse yourself in the culture and see the way the locals live’.

 3